Task-Tracker-Systems/Task-Tracker-Device/doc/software-architecture.md

 For maintaining flexibility the software architecture shall adhere to:

- - The 'Acyclic Dependencies Principle' in [TCA] p.
+- The 'Acyclic Dependencies Principle' in \cite CleanArchitecture p.
 112 ff..:
-   > Allow no cycles in the component dependency graph
+  > Allow no cycles in the component dependency graph.

- - The 'Dependency Rule' in [TCA] p.
+- The 'Dependency Rule' in \cite CleanArchitecture p.
 203 ff.:
   > Source code dependencies must point only [...] toward higher-level policies.

 For this software the implementation details (lower level) are:

- - The board (hardware) with the processor.
+ - The board (hardware) including the processor.
- - The software development framework (SDK).
+ - The software development kit (SDK) or [framework][PIO_FRAMEWORK].
  - Other external/3rd party libraries.

 The application (higher level policies) shall not depend on those implementation details.